Lagrangian intersections and a conjecture of Arnol'd: Spectral invariants

-\begin{proof} Since both $\ell(\al,H)$ and $c_{LS}(a,f)$ are continuous in $H$ and $f$ with respect to $C^0$-topology respectively, it suffices to prove the proposition for a $C^2$-small Morse function $f:L\to\R$ and the corresponding lift $H_f:M\to\R$.
-In this case, it is easy to see that the Lagrangian $\varphi_{H_f}(L)$ is the graph of $df$ in $T^*L$ and intersects $L$ transversely, and that a critical point $q$ of $f$ is exactly an intersection point between $L$ and $\varphi_{H_f}(L)$.
-So we have
+First, it is easy to see that the Lagrangian $\varphi_{H_f}(L)$ is the graph of $df$ in $T^*L$ and intersects $L$ transversely, and that a critical point $q$ of $f$ is exactly an intersection point between $L$ and $\varphi_{H_f}(L)$.
+So we get